Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 In addition to regular text output, Alexa supports SSML which enables the admin to define the way the output is pronounced.

-???+ warning "Multiple voice outputs"
+!!! warning "Multiple voice outputs"
     If more than one Say Node is hit in one Flow execution using the Alexa Channel, each Say Nodes' SSML (or text) outputs will be concatenated and sent as one large SSML statement.

-???+ info "CognigyScript in SSML"
+!!! note "CognigyScript in SSML"
     You can also use CognigyScript expressions within SSML parameters.
 ### Home Cards

-???+ warning "Multiple Cards"
+!!! warning "Multiple Cards"
     If more than one Card is being output during one Flow execution, only the last one will be sent.

 Defines an optional additional Card that is available to the user through a connected Alexa app.
 They can be used to provide additional information that is not perceptible without a screen.